-If a student leaves the school group during a field or Intersession trip, his/her parent/guardian will be immediately contacted.
+For safety reasons, if a student leaves or separates from the school group during a field or Intersession trip without permission, his/her parent /guardian will be immediately contacted.
 The student will be sent home and disallowed from attending any field or Intersession trips for the remainder of the school year.